Updates from the Feldenkrais Project and Twin Cities Feldenkrais during the pandemic

 - About Pay-What-You-Can live video classes: My in-person teaching has been halted by the pandemic, so I’m offering additional online Feldenkrais study in the form of weekly live Zoom classes and their recordings.

-The world changed a year ago just as we celebrated our website’s first birthday.
-As we mark our second birthday, here’s a few statistics about how we’re delivering high quality Feldenkrais study globally:
+The world changed just as we celebrated our website’s first birthday in March 2020.
+Here’s a few statistics from our second birthday celebration about how we’re delivering high quality Feldenkrais study globally:

 - From March 2019 to March 2020 we had 23,000 visitors.
 In our second year we had 46,000 unique visitors, a 100% increase.